Financial Samurai

 According to the Social Security Administration at SSA.gov, there are approximately 4.4 million children who receive $2.5 billion in aid each month.

-When a parent dies, retires, or becomes disabled, children may qualify for Social Security benefits, which are intended to help provide for them through age 18, or high school.
-Once the child has graduated high school, he or she is legally an adult and no longer qualifies for Social Security benefits.
+When a parent dies, retires, or becomes disabled, children may qualify for Social Security benefits.
+They are intended to help provide for them through age 18, or high school.
+Once the child graduates high school, he or she is legally an adult and no longer qualifies for Social Security benefits.

 The law also protects unmarried, dependent kids who were being cared for by the deceased, disabled, or elderly grandparents.
 This is an important safety net.